marcelklehr/html10n.js/README.md

       media="screen and (max-width: 640px)" />
 ```

-### Multi-line strings

-Multi-line and wrapped strings aren’t supported at the moment.
-The *.properties way to extend a string on several lines is to use a backslash at the end of line… but there could be sharper/easier ways to handle that.

-YAML handles multi-line / wrapped strings nicely with the pipe and backslash operators, maybe we could reuse that in webL10n?

 ### More structured syntax

 There are cases where the entity has to be an array or a list (e.g. to handle plural rules), instead of a string.
 Currently we use the `entity[key]` notation but a more compact syntax could be supported as well.

-Alternatively, we could use a JSON- or YAML-like file format to handle the whole structure in a more modern way.

 ### Logical expressions